-The key idea was to implement a system that is capable of spawning any number of front end portals - through which users purchase entry passes for events and a single backend system which can be used for publishing events, manage prices, manage orders as well as allocate entry passes associated with the event.
+The key idea was to implement a system that is capable of spawning any number of front end portals - through which users purchase entry passes for events and a single backend system that can be used for publishing events, manage prices, manage orders as well as allocate entry passes associated with the event.

 This first implementation of the platform primarily targets football fans to procure tickets to various club matches across the United Kingdom and Europe.
 The advanced search and navigation system enables the customers to find and book the tickets for the match easily.
 For the platform owner, the system manages customers, suppliers, orders, logistics, and accounting.
 The intelligent display system that prevents copying of prices by web scrapers is something that helped the platform stay in the market with the tough competition in this field.

 The structured approach to add content in the platform enables the content authors to create different types of pages like artists, team members, venues, stadiums, cities, and countries without worrying about how it will be displayed or organized.
 The management of tickets, seat arrangements, and pricing are completely decoupled with the content but from a front end point of view, it is tightly integrated with the content - This makes it a system optimized for the administrators, content authors, customers, and search engines.

-The decoupling of content and pricing along with the comprehensive tracking of relevant data points enabled us conducting experiments like creating and promoting different types of landing pages, introducing dynamic pricing and implementing systems to prevent price scraping and with these we collect more data and evidence that support or reject our hypotheses and then use that insights to optimize the content or commerce aspects of the platform.

-Platforms that are in producation for long term

-Second edition | The key idea was to implement a system that is capable of spawning any number of front end portals - through which users purchase entry passes for events and a single backend system which can be used for publishing events, manage prices, manage orders as well as allocate entry passes associated with the event.

-This first implementation of the platform primarily targets football fans to procure tickets to various club matches across the United Kingdom and Europe.
-The advanced search and navigation system enables the customers to find and book the tickets for the match easily.
-For the platform owner, the system manages customers, suppliers, orders, logistics, and accounting.
-The intelligent display system that prevents copying of prices by web scrapers is something that helped the platform stay in the market with the tough competition in this field.

-The structured approach to add content in the platform enables the content authors to create different types of pages like artists, team members, venues, stadiums, cities, and countries without worrying about how it will be displayed or organized.
-The management of tickets, seat arrangements, and pricing are completely decoupled with the content but from a front end point of view, it is tightly integrated with the content - This makes it a system optimized for the administrators, content authors, customers, and search engines.

-The decoupling of content and pricing along with the comprehensive tracking of relevant data points enabled us conducting experiments like creating and promoting different types of landing pages, introducing dynamic pricing and implementing systems to prevent price scraping and with these we collect more data and evidence that support or reject our hypotheses and then use that insights to optimize the content or commerce aspects of the platform.
+The decoupling of content and pricing along with the comprehensive tracking of relevant data points enabled us to conduct experiments like creating and promoting different types of landing pages, introducing dynamic pricing, and implementing systems to prevent price scraping and with these, we collect more data and evidence that support or reject our hypotheses and then use that insight to optimize the content or commerce aspects of the platform.

 Platforms that are in producation for long term